All Episodes

 Well, there's no particularly clear answer except at the extremes, right?

-So obviously a five-year-old can't sign a contract, obviously a fifty-year-old, you know, assuming mental competence, can sign a contract, and somewhere in between, there is a tipping point.
+Obviously, a 50-year-old, you know, assuming mental competence, can sign a contract and somewhere in between, there is a tipping point.

-Now again, you think about it, you know, right before, like I think about this with that sort of creepy only fan stuff.
+Now, again, you think about it, you know, right before, like I think about this with that sort of creepy OnlyFans stuff, you know, the countdown to so-and-so turning 18, like they just, you know, one second after they turn 18, they can now make good decisions.

 Somebody has to be an adult.

-Now clearly babies and toddlers should not suffer the consequences of their own bad actions.
+Now, clearly, babies and toddlers should not suffer the consequences of their own bad actions, at least, you know, sort of very, very early on, right?

-So we would not say of uh a toddler just learning how to walk that we should, you know, have him learn how to walk on sharp rocks or concrete or something crazy like that.
+So we would not say of a toddler just learning how to walk that we should, you know, have him learn how to walk on sharp rocks or concrete or something crazy like that.

-We wouldn't want to say that.
+We wouldn't want to say that because they're learning how to walk.

-Because they're learning how to walk, and therefore because they're learning how to walk, their falling is not anything that is the result of a negative choice, right?
+And therefore, because they're learning how to walk, their falling is not anything that is the result of a negative choice, right?

-I mean it's the training wheels argument.
+I mean, it's the training wheels argument.

 So that's how we that's how we do.